 A nurse is in attendance during the regular school day.
 The nurse attends to ill or injured students during school hours and notifies parents when necessary.
 It is the responsibility of the parents to inform the nurse of your child’s chronic illness and provide appropriate equipment for treatments and medications.
 It is also the responsibility of the parents to notify the school nurse yearly of any condition that your child has which might precipitate an emergency situation (e.g. allergic reaction to insect bites, medications, or foods; asthma; diabetes; and/or seizures, etc.).

-Vomiting and/or diarrhea- may return to school 12 hours after his/her last vomiting
+- Vomiting and/or diarrhea- may return to school 24 hours after his/her last vomiting and/or diarrhea episode.

-Red or pink itchy eyes with crusty and or green/yellow drainage- may return to school
+- Red or pink itchy eyes with crusty and or green/yellow drainage- may return to school the day after treated for 24 hours or has no further eye discharge.

-A rash of unknown cause- may return to school when doctor authorizes.
+- A rash of unknown cause- may require to MD clearance at the discretion of the school nurse.

 If a child is too ill to remain in school the nurse will call parent/guardian and or emergency contact numbers for dismissal.
 The student should not place the call from a school phone or cell phone.

-1. Students with casts, stitches, or splints may not participate in Physical Education class or outdoor recess without written consent from both the parent and the attending physician.
+- Students with casts, stitches, or splints may not participate in Physical Education class or outdoor recess without written consent from both the parent/guardian and the attending physician.

 It is the policy of Chelmsford Public Schools to administer medications during the school day only when necessary.
 If at any time during the school year your child requires the administration of any medications during the school day, then please refer to the following: